HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Experiments and Results

-Having constructed the required datasets, the HyPER-GAN and the HyPER-GAN-EO variation are trained to also learn to perform photorealism enhancement from the synthetic domain (GTA-V) towards the photorealism-enhanced outputs of EPE (CS and MV).
-The same training procedure is also performed for two baseline lightweight paired Im2Im translation methods, namely FastCUT \citep{fastcut} and REGEN \citep{regen}.
-Subsequently, the test set of the dataset (i.e., $4,716$ images) is photorealism-enhanced with each of the trained models, and their visual quality is compared to the target real-world dataset (for example, images enhanced towards CS are evaluated against CS) using the Kernel Inception Distance (KID) \citep{kid} metric.
-To investigate the semantic preservation capabilities of the proposed HyPER-GAN, the HyPER-GAN-EO variation, and the baseline methods, Mask2Former \citep{mask2former} semantic segmentation models pretrained on the real-world datasets (i.e., CS and MV) using the official weights are also applied to the generated images, and their predictions are evaluated against the ground-truth label maps using Intersection over Union (IoU).
-A reduction in semantic segmentation accuracy compared to the one achieved with the initial synthetic images highlights that images generated by a certain method (HyPER-GAN, HyPER-GAN-EO, or the baselines) are subject to more visual artifacts and visual inconsistencies, such as hallucinations of objects.
-Since there are incompatibilities between the pretrained semantic segmentation models and the PFD dataset, we employ the typical 19 CS classes used for benchmarking semantic segmentation models \citep{cityscapes} and set the remaining object classes as background.
+Having constructed the required datasets, the HyPER-GAN and the HyPER-GAN-EO variation were trained to also learn to perform photorealism enhancement from the rendered domain (GTA-V) towards the photorealism-enhanced outputs of EPE (CS and MV).
+The same training procedure was also performed for two baseline lightweight paired Im2Im translation methods, namely FastCUT \cite{fastcut} and REGEN \cite{regen}.
+Subsequently, the test set of the dataset (i.e., $4,716$ images) was photorealism-enhanced with each of the trained models, and the visual realism was evaluated using the target real-world datasets and the CMMD metric.
+As an example, images photorealism-enhanced towards CS were evaluated against CS.
+In addition, the LPIPS metric was calculated using the initial PFD (GTA-V) images and the photorealism-enhanced ones produced by FastCUT, REGEN, HyPER-GAN-EO, and HyPER-GAN.
+To further investigate the semantic preservation capabilities of the proposed HyPER-GAN, the HyPER-GAN-EO variation, and the baseline methods, Mask2Former \cite{mask2former} semantic segmentation models, pretrained on the real-world datasets (i.e., CS and MV) using the official weights\footnote{\url{https://huggingface.co/facebook/mask2former-swin-large-cityscapes-semantic}}\footnote{\url{https://huggingface.co/facebook/mask2former-swin-large-mapillary-vistas-semantic}}, were also applied to the photorealism-enhanced images, and their predictions were evaluated against the ground truth annotations using mIoU.
+A reduction in semantic segmentation accuracy compared to the one achieved with the initial images highlights that images generated by a certain method are subject to more visual artifacts and visual inconsistencies, such as hallucinations of objects.
+Since there are incompatibilities between the pretrained semantic segmentation models and the PFD dataset, we employed the typical 19 CS classes used for benchmarking semantic segmentation models \cite{cityscapes} and set the remaining object classes as background.